 Management information.

 (B) In addition to the provision of core functionality the solution must also provide a workflow ‘engine’ and management information ‘backbone’ to enable the Department to manage the operational user experience through the addition of electronic services or apps, the creation and modification of business process workflows, and dashboards or reports.

+(B) DH have now decided to outsource their Payroll operation to CGI.
+However, the business users will require a seamless and interoperable experience between the Corporate services Solution and Payroll, wherever situated.
+As a result elements of Payroll functionality may still be required within the Corporate Services Solution and/or the interface.
+The pertinent Payroll requirements in section 6 have been retained, such that any elements required to provide interoperable Payroll within the Corporate Services Solution can be evaluated.

 (B) The preferred timing of the delivery of the above functionality is shown below.
 This is to coincide with the most business benefit and the requirement to transition off the BMS platform on time.

+Table 1: